fluree/ledger-docker-compose-example/README.md

 5. Open a command line/terminal session.
 Change to project directory  (created in step 1).

-6. Execute `"docker-compose build"`
+6. Execute `docker-compose build`

-7. Execute `"docker-compose run --name fluree1 --service-ports fluree"`
+7. Execute `docker-compose run --name fluree1 --service-ports fluree`

 8. Browse to "http://localhost:8080" on the container host machine to get to the Fluree Admin UI.
 &nbsp;

 ## Verify container

-The Docker Dashboard is very useful to verify/access the container and fluree service.
+The Docker Dashboard is useful to verify/access the container and fluree service.
+Via the dashboard, you can inspect environment settings, review logs, open a CLI terminal session and even browse to the Fluree Admin UI site.

-If you are a command-line aficionado, below is a sampling of Docker CLIs to verify the Fluree service running in a docker container:
+If you are a command-line aficionado, the following commands are useful to verify that your Fluree service is up and running:
 &nbsp;

 ---